 In nature, a hybrid is an offspring of two animals or plants of different races, breeds, species, etc. This means that hybrid medical marijuana strains are just that, a mix of both an Indica and a Sativa parent.
 While all Hybrids tend to favor one parent more than the other, usually Hybrid strains give patients the best of both worlds.
 Most Hybrid strains will give medical marijuana patients the “body high” associated with Indica strains, minus the “couch-lock” effect.
 This will also cause them to feel the cerebral effects specific to Sativa strains, without it being too stimulating.

-Medical benefits of Hybrid strains:
+Medical benefits of Hybrid strains of medical marijuana:

-Hybrid strains are great for treating:
+Hybrid strains of medical marijuana are great for treating:

 *Hybrid strains take on healing characteristics of their parent plants.
 Please consult your Patient Care Consultant for strain specific information.